citp/privacy-policy-historical/e/en/ene/energyaustralia.com.au.md

-> *The following text is extracted and transformed from the energyaustralia.com.au privacy policy that was archived on 2014-07-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140727194849id_/http%3A//www.energyaustralia.com.au/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the energyaustralia.com.au privacy policy that was archived on 2015-03-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150325065015id_/http%3A//www.energyaustralia.com.au/privacy) for the most accurate reproduction.*

-# Privacy policy - EnergyAustralia
+# Privacy Policy | EnergyAustralia

 ##  Protection of your privacy